skDooley/TRACR_RNA/README.md

 #### Usage
-The python notebooks here were created to work together (See the note below if you want to pluggin results from a different CRISPR-Cas finding tool).
-Within the notebooks themselves, all user input is identified by a coding cell descripton with the <div class="alert alert-block alert-danger">red background of jupyter notebook markdown warnings.</div> All cells with a <div class="alert alert-block alert-success">green background</div> above the code can be run without user input.
+The python notebooks here were created to work together (See the <font style="color:red">note</font>font> below if you want to pluggin results from a different CRISPR-Cas finding tool).
+Within the notebooks themselves, all user input is identified by a coding cell descripton with the red background of jupyter notebook markdown warnings.
+All cells with a green background above the coding cells can be run without user input.

 **CRISPR_CasFinding.ipynb** takes a directory (or directories) and recursively walks through the directory to identify any files with the extensions: fasta, fna, or fa.
 The notebook then provides code to create bash scripts to search for CRISPR arrays and proteins that are similary to those found in data/proteins/DiverseCas9s.faa.
 Additionally, CRISPR_CasFinding.ipynb also uses data/hmm/phi_domains.hmm to identify the 3 RuvC subdomains and the HNH domain of all the assemblies found using the hmm.